 • On raids, item distribution is handled by the guild leaders, officers, or battle leaders.

 • Items are distributed with the goal of strengthening the guild as a whole, and therefore will go to the character that can best use the item to help the guild.
-A number of factors are taken into account when making that determination, with attendance and item balance (those who contribute similarly should have a similar number of epics) being two of the primary things considered.
+A number of factors are taken into account when making that determination, with attendance, performance, and item balance (those who contribute similarly should have a similar number of epics) being some of the primary things considered.

 • Items always go to primary characters first.